gara2000/secured-vod-service/Security.md

 ```
 In our case we add 3 separate service accounts which ensures that a compromise in one workload does not impact the others, and also permits fine-tuning the permissions for each workload, avoiding over-permissioning.
 ### Configuring RBAC
+RBAC (Role-Based Access Control) is a security mechanism in Kubernetes that allows us to define roles and assign permissions to service accounts, users, or groups, controlling what actions can be performed on specific resources within the cluster.
+In our application, RBAC is essential to ensure that each workload (such as the web app, streamer server, and database server) has the least privilege necessary to perform its tasks, reducing the risk of unauthorized access or unintended actions.
+In our case we don't have special roles to give each application, but in order to ensure the principle of least privilege we limit what each app can access.
+- The database pods need to access secrets, configmaps and persistent volume claims.
+- The web app pods need to access secrets and configmaps.
+- The streamer pods need to access configmaps and persistent volume claims
 ### Solving Workload-related issues
 ### Access control